roeszler/kapthol/README.md

 ![clients section](assets/docs/clients-kaptain.png)

-  - This section will allow the user to further explore the product range and experiences of model customers.
-It should encourage users to consider Kaptain holiday as part of their next break away from the business.
+  - This section allows the user to further explore the product range and experiences of model customers.
+It is aimed to encourage users in considering Kaptain holiday as part of their next planned break away from their business.
   - This section will be kept up to date as times and new initiatives become available to keep the user engaged with the business.

 __The Contact Us Section__

 ![contact-section](assets/docs/contact-kapthol.png)

-  - This section will allow the user to contact us with queries
+  - This section will allow the user to contact Kaptain Holiday with queries
-  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with Kaptain Holiday.
   - The user will be asked to submit their full name, email address (required) and a small enquiry message.

 __The Footer__